progit/progit/pl/06-git-tools/01-chapter6.markdown

 	  2:        +1/-1      nothing index.html
 	  3:    unchanged        +5/-1 lib/simplegit.rb

 Aby zobaczyć porównanie tego co jest w przechowalni, możesz użyć komendy `6` lub `d` (ang. diff).
 Pokaże ona listę plików, które możesz wybrać aby zobaczyć wprowadzone zmiany.
-Jest to podobne do działania komeny `git diff --cached`:
+Jest to podobne do działania komendy `git diff --cached`:

 <!-- To see the diff of what you’ve staged, you can use the `6` or `d` (for diff) command.
 It shows you a list of your staged files, and you can select the ones for which you would like to see the staged diff.
 This is much like specifying `git diff --cached` on the command line: -->